Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Introduction

-A popular methodology~\cite{Gustafsson_OptimalAntennaCurrentsForQsuperdirectivityAndRP, Liska_etal_FundamentalBoundsEvaluation} for evaluating fundamental bounds is based on optimal current density, integral equation formulation, and the employment of the method of moments.
-This presents a major obstacle for implanted devices which demand the interaction of an electrically small antenna and a potentially electrically large body\footnote{The radius of the smallest sphere circumscribing the body is much larger than a typical operating wavelength in the free space.}.
-A direct approach using the volumetric meshing of inhomogeneous tissues would be unbearably computationally demanding~\cite{Polimeridis_OnComputationOfPowerInVolumeIntegralEquationFormulations}.
-To overcome the computation difficulties, a hybrid method~\cite{Kim-ImplantedAntennasInsideHumanBody} is used in this work, which consists of a combination of two frequency domain schemes: the \ac{MoM} formulation of the electric field integral equation is used for the antenna and its closest neighborhood, while a \ac{VSWE} is applied to numerically evaluate the interaction of the \ac{EM} field with the host body~\cite{2022_Losenicky_TAP}.
+A popular methodology for evaluating performance limitations is to find the optimal solution for a specific scenario.
+For instance, the optimal current density within an allowed volume can be obtained using an \ac{EFIE} formulation combined with a quadratic optimization scheme.
+This has, however, the disadvantage that in the case of implanted devices, the \ac{MoM} formulation used to solve the \ac{EFIE} will require a large number\footnote{A direct approach using the volumetric meshing of inhomogeneous tissues would be unbearably computationally demanding~\cite{Losenicky_etal_MoMandThybrid}.} of unknowns to account for the interaction of the electrically small implant with a potentially large host body\footnote{The radius of the smallest sphere circumscribing the body is much larger than a typical operating wavelength in the free space.}.
+To overcome the computation difficulties, a hybrid method~\cite{Kim-ImplantedAntennasInsideHumanBody} is used in this work, which consists of a combination of two frequency domain schemes: the \ac{MoM} formulation of the \ac{EFIE} is used for the antenna and its closest neighborhood, while a \ac{VSWE} is applied to numerically evaluate the interaction of the \ac{EM} field with the host body~\cite{2022_Losenicky_TAP}.
 This allows treating this complex problem with relatively few unknowns~\cite{2022_Losenicky_TAP}.
 The hybrid method requires a spherical boundary on which the two underlying numerical methods, \ac{MoM} and \ac{VSWE}, are coupled.
-This boundary is defined naturally as a spherical encapsulation of the current support, see~Fig.~\ref{fig:setupS}.
+This boundary is defined naturally as a spherical encapsulation of the current support, see~Fig.~\ref{fig:setupLayer}.

+The aim of this work is to use the hybrid method as formalized in \cite{2022_Losenicky_TAP} to create the framework to evaluate fundamental limitations on the efficiency of implanted antennas, considering internal antenna losses and the losses in the host body.
+The performance potential of the design region, the idea of which was introduced in~\cite{Jelinek-MaxRadEffImplantedAntennaHybrid, Algarp2022, Liska_MaxRadEffImplantableAntennaEuCAP2023}, can be assessed before starting an antenna design for a specific problem.
+This manuscript comprehensively explores the quest for optimal radiation efficiency.
+Profound insights are provided through a detailed analysis of the physical operations and the impact of various phenomena.
+This elucidates a clear understanding of why the optimal current density takes specific shapes and why these shapes exhibit significant variations, even in relatively similar scenarios.